vraravam/natsumi-browser/README.md

 If you are unsure if Natsumi is compatible with your version, check the tested versions in the beginning of the README.

+### "When does Natsumi update?"
+There is no fixed schedule for updates.

+Usually, I time my releases to happen when Zen Browser updates, so that Natsumi is always compatible with the newest version of Natsumi right on update day.

 ### "Is Natsumi compatible with other browsers (Firefox, Chrome, Arc, etc.)?"
 No. Natsumi is made on top of Zen Browser, so it only supports Zen Browser.

 If you try to apply Natsumi on other Firefox or other Firefox-based browsers, things will definitely break.
 As for Chrome/Chromium-based browsers like Arc, you can't apply userchrome CSS files, making Natsumi completely incompatible with those browsers.

+I do have some plans to make a Firefox version called Natsumini, but I don't know if I'll go forward with it.

+### "I don't like the design, please change it!"
+If I like the design, nah.
+My personal skin, my rules.

 ### "Can I use Natsumi with other Zen Mods?"
 You can, but some mods (such as Better Find Bar and Super Url Bar) may conflict with Natsumi's CSS